 Permit Year Description of Progress Changes

 1 No work was required to be completed this Permit Year.
 None

 2 No work was required to be completed this Permit Year.
+Measurable

+Goal was

+renumbered

-Measurable Goal was renumbered 3.6.4.
-It was incorrectly numbered in the Stormwater Program Management Plan.
+3.6.4.
+It was

-3
+incorrectly

+numbered in

+the Stormwater

+Program

+Management

+Plan.

+3 The Utility provided the Town with a memorandum None

+documenting the BMPs employed during hydrant flushing.

+Although the utility has voluntarily begun to dechlorinate all

+hydrants during flushing, the Town updated their ordinance

+to reflect that the listed allowed non-stormwater discharges

+are allowed only if they do not cause or contribute to a

+violation of state water quality standards.
+The change was

+made on 3/28/2016.

 4

 5